-F. EXECUTIVE SESSION
+E. EXECUTIVE SESSION

 The Board will convene into Executive Session under the Illinois Open Meetings Act, specifically 5 ILCS Par.
-120/2(c)(1) for the discussion of the appointment, employment, compensation, discipline, performance, or dismissal of specific employees of the public body, or legal counsel for the public body; 120/2(c)(2) collective negotiating matters involving the public body; 120/2(c)(5) for the purchase or lease of real property for the use of the public body; and 120/2(c)(6) for the setting of a price for sale or lease of property owned by the public body.
+120/2(c)(1) for the discussion of the appointment, employment, compensation, discipline, performance, or dismissal of specific employees of the public body, or legal counsel for the public body; 120/2(c)(2) collective negotiating matters between the public body and its employees or their representatives, or deliberations concerning salary schedules for one or more classes of employees; 120/2(c)(5) for the purchase or lease of real property for the use of the public body; 120/2(c)(6) for the setting of a price for sale or lease of property owned by the public body; and 120/2(c)(11) to address litigation that is probable and imminent.

-G. RECONVENE INTO OPEN SESSION
+- F. RECONVENE INTO OPEN SESSION - G. ADJOURN

-H. ADJOURN